 A permit application will not be processed for consideration by the Board of Managers until the information required in the Rules has been provided and the application has been determined by District staff to be complete.
 To allow time to resolve questions and making any necessary revisions, the District recommends that applications be submitted 1-3 months prior to the meeting, depending on the complexity of the project.

 See the Permit Handbook below for more detailed information and application materials.

-See the Permit Handbook for permit information, application information and materials as well as District Rules.
+Click on the above link to download the Permit Handbook for permit information, application information and materials as well as District Rules.